dmonachello/pisrv/README.md

 Raspberry Pi server
+This is still a work in progress.
+Lots of TBD!!!

+Overview of major chunks:
 HelloProtocol:
 	The helloProtocol builds a node list by sending and receiving UDP broadcasts.
 	The hello protocol creates a new tcpCmdClient when a new node is discovered.